Rare first edition Robert Burns poetry book fetches £62,700 at auction

 A rare first edition book of poetry by Robert Burns has sold for more than £60,000 at auction.

-Auctioneers Lyon & Turnbull said on Thursday that one of 88 known surviving copies of Poems Chiefly In The Scottish Dialect had sold for £62,700, which includes a buyer’s premium.
+Auctioneers Lyon & Turnbull said on Thursday that one of 88 known surviving copies of Poems Chiefly In The Scottish Dialect had been sold to a private buyer for £62,700, which includes a buyer’s premium.

 It was expected to fetch between £50,000 and £60,000 under the hammer.